Quantifying Network Similarity using Graph Cumulants: A Controlled Competition (Between the Tests)

-\section{A controlled competition (between the tests)}
+\section{A Controlled Competition (Between the Tests)}

 We first describe the models we use to generate the synthetic data.
-We then describe how we summarize the quality of the statistical tests, with illustrations for some representative simulations.\todofinalv{potentially a picture with results for more simulations.}
+We then describe how we summarize the quality of the statistical tests, with illustrations for some representative simulations.
+Asymptotic results as \mbox{$s\rightarrow\infty$} are presented in Appendix~\ref{Sec:PARE}.

-\subsection{Synthetic data (A pair of two-by-two SBMs)}
+\subsection{Synthetic Data (A Pair of \mbox{two-by-two} SBMs)}

 We consider two graph distributions: one with heterogeneous degree distribution (but no community structure), and the other with community structure (but homogeneous degree distribution).
-Both distributions are stochastic block models (SBMs) \citep{holland1983stochastic} with two \mbox{equal-sized} blocks and expected edge density $\rho$.
+Both distributions are Stochastic Block Models (SBMs) \citep{holland1983stochastic} with two \mbox{equal-sized} communities and expected edge density $\rho$.